realyze/rb-slack-nagger/README.md

  * `RB_USER` -> RB (admin) user.
 Used to access RB reviews.
  * `RB_PASSWORD` -> RB (admin) user password.

+Note that the proper way to do that would be to have a worker dyno.
+But in case you don't want to spend money on this, you'll have to set up a pinger so that your dyno doesn't go to sleep.
+You could set up the New Relic add-on to do that.
+Or you could use something like [pingu](https://github.com/realyze/pingu).

 ## TODO:

  * Allow idle time customization (via env var).